d-smith/stepfns/README.md

 that can be configured to encrypt data at rest.

 5. lambda-orchestration - Entry lambda via POST, which calls other lambas to do the work.
 Allows comparison with step functions in terms of overhead.

+6. lo-s3-kinesis - All lambda, make process input durable in s3 at start, write results for each step to an event stream.